monk-io/docs/docs/lifecycle/cluster-create-1.md

 -   `my-gcp-instance-1`
 -   `my-gcp-instance-2`

-Both of those peers are now available to run Monk workloads in the cluster.
+Both of those peers are now available to run MonkOS workloads in the cluster.
 You can verify this with the cluster peers command like so:

 ```bash
 monk cluster peers